 - It is illegal in Wisconsin for a moped to carry a passenger.
 Moped operators can be ticketed by UWPD for driving with a passenger.

 - The City of Madison moped ordinance (effective Jan.
 1, 2018) prohibits moped parking on sidewalks and terrace areas.
 Details available on the City’s Parking Utility site.

 - On roads where the speed limit is 25 mph or less, two mopeds may operate side-by-side if both riders agree.

 - On roads where the speed limit is more than 25 mph, mopeds must ride single file.

 - On roads with two or more lanes in each direction, mopeds must operate in the right lane except when turning left.

 Do I need to register my moped?

-Yes, all mopeds must be properly registered and licensed.
-Check with the Wisconsin Department of Motor Vehicles for additional information.
+All mopeds must be properly registered and licensed in order to purchase a UW permit.
+Check with the Wisconsin Department of Motor Vehicles (DMV) for additional information.

 What are the parking fines for moped violations?